stac-utils/qgis-stac-plugin/docs/installation.md

 ## Using custom plugin repository

-The plugin has a custom plugin repository which is similar to the official QGIS plugin repository, but the custom plugin repository contains only the **STAC API Browser** plugin.
+The plugin has a custom plugin repository which has similar usage as the official QGIS plugin repository, although the custom plugin repository contains only the **STAC API Browser** plugin versions.

 Users can add the custom plugin repository inside the QGIS plugin manager, and use it to download and install the latest plugin versions, including versions that might not be available on the QGIS official